ethereum-attestation-service/eas-docs-site/docs/learn/attestations.md

 **Attestations** /ˌaˌteˈstāSH(ə)n; are any and all types of certifications, claims, verifications, evidence, declarations, and proof that something exists or is the case.
 :::

-EAS is a protocol for registering, verifying, and revoking attestations.
-EAS makes it possible to register attestations on the Ethereum blockchain, which is a public ledger.
-This means that anyone can verify the attestation and it cannot be changed.
+Overall, attestations can play a crucial role in verifying the identity and credentials of individuals, organizations, and other entities, which can be important for a wide range of applications.

+Ethereum Attestation Service (EAS) is a protocol for registering, verifying, and revoking attestations on the Ethereum blockchain.
+EAS allows for interoperability and composability between different attestation protocols and solutions, enabling the attestation layer to grow and change over time.
+Whether you need to prove your identity, credentials, or other information, EAS allows you to do so in a flexible and simple way.

 ### 🙌 Attestations happen all around us.
-We **see** and **experience** attestations all around us in our everyday lives.
 Attestations happen every time you need to prove your or someone else's:
 - `identity` (who they are),
 - `credentials` (their skills & credibility),
 - `ownership` (what they own),